sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 6. Use the slicers for country, industry, plan tier, year, and account name to analyze different customer segments and churn scenarios.

 7. Use the Customer Deep Dive page to investigate specific accounts, review support history, monitor product usage trends, and identify high-risk customers before they churn.

----

-## Conclusion

-The analysis reveals that the business is facing a severe customer retention problem, with a churn rate of 70.4% and 352 out of 500 customers leaving.

-The biggest drivers of churn are not pricing alone.
-Customers are primarily leaving because of feature limitations, poor support experience, repeated downgrades, and unresolved product issues.
-More than 91% of churned customers downgraded before leaving, making downgrades one of the strongest early warning signs of churn.

-The dashboard also shows that Enterprise customers generate the majority of revenue, contributing $8.47M of the total $11.34M MRR.
-However, these high-value customers are also churning at the highest rate, creating significant revenue risk.

-Support performance is another major issue.
-Churned customers experience higher escalation rates and long resolution times, indicating that weak customer support is directly contributing to lost customers.

-This project demonstrates how combining SQL, Power BI, customer usage data, support data, and churn behavior can help identify the real reasons customers leave and support more effective retention strategies.

 --